Willersey

+Archaeology

+In 2023, two cavalry swords were found by a metal detectorist in a field near the village.
+Excavations in 2025 indicated that there had been an Iron Age settlement at the site, and then a Roman villa.

 Transport

-Willersey is known for being the home of YOG.

 Between 1904 and 1960, Willersey was served by a halt on the Honeybourne Line.

 Today Willersey is served by three bus routes each operated by a different bus company.
 Willersey to Evesham, known as Rural 4 is operated by N.N.
 Cresswell Coach Hire Ltd. Prior to Autumn 2013 the Willersey to Evesham was operated by Castleways Coaches.
 The Willersey to Cheltenham route is operated by Castleways Coaches.
 The third route is Moreton-in-Marsh to Stratford-upon-Avon which is operated by Johnsons buses.

 The nearest railway station to Willersey is Honeybourne which is served by the Cotswold line, offering a direct journey to London Paddington.
 However Honeybourne station is unreachable by public transport so travellers can go by bus to Moreton-in-Marsh or Evesham to catch a train on the same line.

-Taylor's garage in Willersey sells fuel and offers motor repairs.
-Mr Taylor, the garage owner, has a collection of classic cars which are on show at various times of the year in the garage and also during special events within the village.
-The next event is the Willersey Horticultural and Craft Show on 26 August, Bank Holiday Monday.

 Industry

-Unlike many Cotswold villages, Willersey is not a tourist magnet.
-Despite its beauty and typical village charm Willersey remains unspoilt by rows of tourist shops.
-Instead Willersey is an industrial and farming village.
-The village has its own industrial estate with many businesses and is home to Auto-Sleepers a motorhome manufacturer and Vale Press a printing company.
+Willersey attracts fewer tourists than many Cotswold villages.
+It is an industrial and farming village.
+It has an industrial estate and Auto-Sleepers, a motorhome manufacturer, and Vale Press, a printing company, are based there.